-Thus, the conforming loan limits allow Fannie Mae and Freddie Mac to purchase residential mortgage loans that are far beyond the range that would encompass the low- or moderate-income first-time buying household.
-Though HUD does set goals for Fannie Mae and Freddie Mac with respect to "affordable housing," which the two companies have met, the bulk of their mortgage purchases do not involve the group that ought to be the target of ownership-encouraging activities.
-Consistent with this, it appears that their activities have not appreciably affected the rate of home ownership in the U.S.

-Such broad-based programs mean that most beneficiaries would have bought anyway, and the marginal effects are largely to cause them to buy larger and better-appointed homes, on larger lots, and/or to buy second homes (that are larger and better appointed).
+Thus, the conforming loan limits allow Fannie Mae and Freddie Mac to purchase residential mortgage loans that are far beyond the range that would encompass the low- or moderate-income first-time buying household.26 Though HUD does set goals for Fannie Mae and Freddie Mac with respect to "affordable housing," which the two companies have met, the bulk of their mortgage purchases do not involve the group that ought to be the target of ownership-encouraging activities.28 Consistent with this, it appears that their activities have not appreciably affected the rate of home ownership in the U.S.29 the marginal effects are largely to cause them to buy larger and better-appointed homes, on larger lots, and/or to buy second homes (that are larger and better appointed).
 But the positive externalities likely arise primarily from the ownership phenomenon itself and only modestly (if at all) from the size of the home (or from second homes).